AndrewGaspar/Async-Await-Proposal-for-TypeScript/README.md

   Identifier

 CallSignature:
-  ( ParameterList? ) ReturnTypeAnnotation?
+  TypeParameters? ( ParameterList? ) TypeAnnotation?
 ```

-Async/Await will extend this syntax with:
+Async/Await would extend this syntax with:

 ```
 AsyncFunctionExpression: